Thank you for signing up to . You will receive a verification email shortly.

 Time magazine called the dress one of the 'Most Influential British Wedding Dresses of All Time'.
 It reportedly cost £11,000 to make at the time.
 Though in 2019 it was re-valued as a whopping £151,000.

-Following Princess Diana’s death, it became the possession of Prince William and Prince Harry.
-Though royal fans can see the gown and Princess Diana’s iconic honeymoon dress in a new exhibition at Kensington Palace in Summer 2021.
+Following Princess Diana's death (opens in new tab), it became the possession of Prince William and Prince Harry.
+Though royal fans can see the gown and Princess Diana's iconic honeymoon dress (opens in new tab) in a new exhibition at Kensington Palace in Summer 2021.